jiahaoyuan/Cover-Letter-Auto-Generator/README.md

 Example Output:

 * familiar with Java
-You may wrote "Very familiar with Java in both Object-Orientated Programmings" and advanced functions.
+<br>Very familiar with Java in both "Object-Orientated Programmings" and advanced functions.

 Apache POI:
 Tutorial: